Jarhatz/brain_diffusion/README.md

 ## Acknowledgement

 This code is built upon the publicly available code [DreamDiffusion](https://github.com/bbaaii/DreamDiffusion/tree/main).
-Thanks these authors for making their excellent work and codes publicly available.
+Thanks to these authors for making their excellent work and codes publicly available.